 You can funnel viewers to your store, Patreon page, Kickstarter campaign, or other revenue-focused part of your online presence by adding links to your video descriptions.

 If you’re a video creator who wants to focus on generating revenue as an affiliate marketer, look at Unbox Therapy.
-Unbox Therapy specializes in product reviews, and it uses affiliate links in their video descriptions to make money via YouTube audiences.
-The channel is signed up as an Amazon affiliate.
-It places these unique links—pointing to the reviewed product on Amazon—in video descriptions.
-If the viewer purchases the item via clicking that link, the affiliate will earn a small percentage of revenue share paid to them by Amazon.
+Unbox Therapy specializes in product reviews, and it uses affiliate links in its video descriptions to make money via YouTube audiences.

 Promote your offer on other platforms